How to Fix Error 0x80070141: Device is Unreachable

 5. Click OK once iTunes has been successfully updated.

 Method 6.
-Shorten file names
+Shorten File Names

 You may experience error 0x80070141 due to file name restrictions on Windows 10.
 The error may occur as a result of Windows failing to manage the long file name.
 Furthermore, the same error may occur if the file path is long as well.
-Manually renaming files to have less than 256 characters in their names can solve the issue and allow you to transfer files from your device to your PC.

 1. Navigate to the device you want to transfer files from.